 Freestyle Snowboard Jargon

-For tricks on obstacles such as rails, in snowboarding, frontside and backside is the direction from which the snowboarder approaches the obstacle, as well as the direction of rotation.
+For tricks on obstacles such as jumps and kickers, in snowboarding, frontside and backside is the direction in which the rider rotates.

 Switch-stance and fakie